pinobatch/nrom-template/README.md

 1. Visit [Python home page].
 2. Under Downloads, click Windows.
-3. Scroll down to Python 3.8.2 - 2020-02-24 (or whatever the latest
+3. Scroll down to Python 3.10.11 - April 5, 2023 (or the latest
-   3.x release is), then under that, click Windows x86-64 executable installer.
-(If you use 32-bit Windows, use the Windows x86 executable installer instead.)
+   3.x release), then under that, click Windows installer (64-bit).
+(If you use 32-bit Windows, use the 32-bit installer instead.
+If you use Windows 7 or Windows 8.1, use Python 3.8.16.)
 4. In your web browser's downloads folder, run the downloaded installer, whose name should resemble `python-3.8.2-amd64.exe`.
 5. Follow the prompts through the installer wizard.